mdomlop/pbscrap/USAGE.md

     Without this option the program will run only once.
 Otherwise it will remain in execution until you finish it manually.

-    To indicate the frequency in seconds indicates an integer greater than 0.
+    To set the frequency in seconds indicates an integer greater than 0.
     To do so in minutes add m to that number, h for hours and d to do it in days

     The program will print a warning if the frequency is very low, since in